xi-loong/eomt/README.md

 Leveraging large-scale pre-trained ViTs, EoMT achieves accuracy similar to state-of-the-art methods that rely on complex, task-specific components.
 At the same time, it is significantly faster thanks to its simplicity, for example up to 4× faster with ViT-L.

 Turns out, *your ViT is secretly an image segmentation model*.
-EoMT demonstrates that architectural complexity isn’t necessary, plain Transformer power is all you need.
+EoMT shows that architectural complexity isn’t necessary, plain Transformer power is all you need.

 ## Installation